ehabhosam/fluiva/docs/nest-api.md

 }
 ```

-This API documentation provides the necessary information for frontend applications to effectively interact with the PlanSync backend services.
+This API documentation provides the necessary information for frontend applications to effectively interact with the Fluiva backend services.